- Be courteous when using the devil's advocacy decision-making process. Don't make it personal.

-The two studies revealed that teams that had one member who carefully presented an opposing opinion outperformed teams where all members agreed, as well as those where multiple members disagreed.
+The two studies revealed that teams that had one member who carefully presented an opposing opinion – in other words, a devil's advocate – outperformed teams in which all of the members agreed and teams in which multiple members disagreed.

-The researchers believe the study shows that when business leaders are putting work teams together, they should make sure at least one member is able to thoughtfully present an opposing view.
+The researchers said the study showed that, when business leaders assemble work teams, they should make sure at least one member can thoughtfully present an opposing view.

 "Encourage devil's advocacy, but make sure the person playing that role is emotionally intelligent and well trained in communication and conflict management," Greer said.
 "Having someone that views the world in a different way – and can express these views in a constructive manner – can help spark your team to a higher level of performance than they could have obtained otherwise."

-Researchers also encourage employers to consider providing employees with conflict management skills training.
+The researchers also encouraged employers to consider providing employees with conflict management skills training.

 "The ability to express differences of an opinion in a careful manner can be the make-or-break success factor that determines the ability of your team to succeed and flourish," Greer said.